redux-saga/redux-saga/README.md

 Demo using vanilla JavaScript and UMD builds.
 All source is inlined in `index.html`.

-To launch the example, just open `index.html` in your browser.
+To launch the example, open `index.html` in your browser.

 > Important: your browser must support Generators.
 Latest versions of Chrome/Firefox/Edge are suitable.